-YouTube reverses some restrictions on gay-themed content
+YouTube reverses some restrictions on gay-themed videos

 New York — The YouTube video shows two women, dressed in suits and ties.
 They smile; they sniffle back tears; they gaze into each other’s eyes.
 They are reading their wedding vows to one another.

 The four-minute video titled “Her Vows” contains no nudity, violence or swearing.
 There’s no revealing clothing.
 No one is engaging in activities that have a “high risk of injury or death.”
 And yet, YouTube had deemed the video unsuitable for people under 18.

 YouTube acknowledged Monday that it might have made a mistake, saying in a tweet, “Some videos have been incorrectly labeled and that’s not right.
 We’re on it!
 More to come.”
 The restriction on the vows video was lifted by Monday afternoon.
 But others — including one from YouTube celebrity Tyler Oakley titled “8 Black LGBTQ+ Trailblazers Who Inspire Me” — remained on YouTube’s age-restricted list.